Sustainable transport: “We work on directly eliminating CO2 emissions, rather than offsetting them”

 In early 2023 some electric trucks will hit the road and our goal is to gradually increase that amount

-And last, but certainly not least, we have just signed a contract with a manufacturing company for some electric trucks that will hit the road in early 2023 and our goal now is to gradually increase the number of electric trucks in our fleet to be able to electrify a whole route by the last semester of said year.
+And last, but certainly not least, we have just signed a contract with a manufacturing company for some electric trucks that will hit the road in the first semester of 2023 and our goal now is to gradually increase the number of electric trucks in our fleet to be able to electrify a whole route by the last semester of said year.

 What is Trucksters’ biggest goal in this project?